Geoff1900/Geoff1900.github.io-handbook/docs/coding-standards/how-to-return-a-collection.md

 ---
-title: how to retrieve a collection
+title: how to return a collection
 description: standards for manipulating resource collections
-group: apis
+group: coding-standards
 redirect_from: "/"
 ---